Overview

 Your Contributions

 The LPL Financial 401(k) Plan permits pre-tax, Roth, and after-tax contributions.
-Pre-tax and Roth contributions are subject to a combined annual IRS contribution limit, which in 2024 is $23,000, or $30,500 if you’ll be age 50 or older by the end of the year.
+Pre-tax and Roth contributions are subject to a combined annual IRS contribution limit, which in 2025 is $23,500, or $31,000 if you’ll be age 50 or older by the end of the year.
+If you are aged 60 through 63, your contribution limit is $34,750.
 The LPL plan also allows traditional after-tax contributions up to $25,300 annually in excess of the combined pre-tax and Roth IRS limit.
 Traditional after-tax contributions are not eligible for the LPL match.

 More details about the different types of contributions can be found in this comparison of pre-tax, Roth and after-tax contributions, and in this video: Pre-Tax or Roth?
 How to decide what’s best for you.